gardener/logging/tests/e2e/README.md

 # E2E Tests

-E2E tests are written using [kubernetes-sigs/e2e-framework](https://github.com/kubernetes-sigs/e2e-framework).
+E2E tests are based on [kubernetes-sigs/e2e-framework](https://github.com/kubernetes-sigs/e2e-framework).
 The test suite builds the plugin container image and spins up a `kind` cluster with following components:

 - Logging backends for shoot and seed logs
 - Fluent-bit with the plugin under test
 - Workloads producing logs in the seed and shoot control plane namespaces